 Louisiana Department of Education

-This page includes links to guidance for current high school seniors and senior course credit and graduation; guidance on continuous education for students with disabilities direct services and family toolbox; a Family Support Toolbox; a Classroom Support Toolbox designed to support student learning at home; and COVID-19 Information and Resources.
-The COVID-19 Information and Resources page has information for schools and centers, a link to the Louisiana Public Broadcasting at-home learning toolkit, a link to school meal sites, waiver requests and letters to the U.S. Department of Education, and general resources from the Louisiana Department of Health and the CDC.
+This page includes a link to Louisiana’s Strong Start 2020 planning guide, which addresses the unique circumstances school systems must consider for the upcoming school year and are structured by domain, priority, priority funding guidance, application questions, and resources.
+It also has links to at-home care and learning supports for families with young children, including guidance for early learning at home and a free subscription to Noggin Cares, Nickelodeon’s Early Learning service; technology guidance; guidance for grade-level promotion and course credit; guidance for current high school seniors and senior course credit and graduation; guidance on continuous education for students with disabilities direct services and family toolbox; a Family Support Toolbox; a Classroom Support Toolbox designed to support student learning at home; and COVID-19 Information and Resources.
+The COVID-19 Information and Resources page has information for schools and centers.
 The FAQ for Child Care Centers/Providers and the FAQ for K-12 schools are comprehensive and include information about special education services, distance learning/seat time, nutrition, assessment and accountability, and data systems.

 Massachusetts Department of Elementary and Secondary Education

 This page includes a link for guidance on remote learning for English language learners and a Covid-19 webpage for special educators.
 The Covid-19 Webpage for Special Educators includes a family resource toolkit for families with children with disabilities; a series of zoom meeting presentations for special education directors; a remote learning plan for special education students; a parent letter explaining support and services during remote learning; a service documentation tracker; and a FAQ sheet for schools and districts regarding special education based on USED guidelines.